shareup/identifier-apple/README.md

 # Identifier

-`Identifier` is a `Bytes`-backed, globally unique identifier.
-It is commonly used as a model identifier and it can help one conform to Swift's `Identifiable` protocol.
+`Identifier` represents a globally unique identifier.
+It is backed by a Base64URL-encoded string. `Identifier` is commonly used as a model identifier, and it can help one conform to Swift's `Identifiable` protocol.

 ## Usage